vladigleba/vladigleba.github.io/posts/gospel/resting.md

 > For *by him were all things created, that are in heaven, and that are in earth*, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him.
 {% ct 'Colossians 1:16' %}

 The fourth commandment declares that the seventh day is the Sabbath of the Lord, that He made heaven and earth in six days, rested on the seventh day, and blessed and sanctified it.
 Since both {% rf 'John 1:3' false %} and {% rf 'Colossians 1:16' false %} identify Jesus as the Creator, it was He who rested on, blessed, and sanctified the day.
-Jesus later confirmed this when He declared Himself Lord of the Sabbath, saying, "The Son of man is Lord also of the sabbath" {% rf 'Mark 2:28' %}.
+Jesus later confirmed this when He declared Himself Lord of the Sabbath, saying, “The Son of man is Lord also of the sabbath” {% rf 'Mark 2:28' %}.
 The fourth commandment and Jesus Himself thus confirm, in no uncertain terms, that the Sabbath is His day {% rf 'Exodus 20:10' %}.

 ## Was any other day blessed?